Wuhan Metro: Line 1

 Line 1 is a 37.788 km elevated urban rail line entirely located in the borough of Hankou.
 It runs a northwest–southeast route that approximately parallels with Jiefang Avenue for its entire length.
 There are 27 planned stations, among which 25 are operational.
 Line 1 operates 33 four-car train sets, 12 of which are manufactured by Changchun Railway Vehicles, and 21 by Zhuzhou Electric Locomotive Co., Ltd.

 On July 28, 2004, the first phase of Line 1 began service from Huangpu Road to Zongguan.
 On July 28, 2010, Line 1 extended from both ends after the completion of phase 2.
 The phase 3 expansion, which extends the northeast terminus to Hankou North Station, entered revenue service on May 28, 2014.
 The phase 4 expansion, which extends to Jinghe Station from Dongwu Boulevard.
-The phase 4 opened on Dec 26th, 2017.
+The phase 4 opened on December 26, 2017.
 Line 1's color is blue.

 Line 2

 Line 2 is a 27.895 km underground subway connecting the boroughs of Hankou and Wuchang.
 Upon completion, Line 2 was the first subway in China to cross the mighty Yangtze River.
 It runs in a northwest–southeast route and crosses the Yangtze River near Jianghan Road, and Jiyuqiao in Wuchang.
 Tunnel drilling concluded on February 26, 2012.
 Revenue service of Line 2 began on December 28, 2012.
 Line 2 operates 41 six-car train sets, all of which were manufactured by Zhuzhou Electric Locomotive Co., Ltd.

-Line 2 was extended towards both directions.
+Line 2 is mostly underground, except for Songjiagang and Hangkongzhongbu stations.
+It was extended towards both directions.
 The southern extension brought the southeast terminus from Optics Valley Square to Fozuling, and the northwest extension plan brought the northwest terminus from Jinyintan to Tianhe International Airport, providing convenient access for airport and residential areas en route.
 Early on, construction work on both extensions was expected to commence in 2013, and the tentative completion dates was set at 2015.
 In May 2014, it was reported that the construction work on the southern extension would start within 2014, with construction completed by February 19, 2019.

 Nowadays, Line 2 only have 6 cars, but in the future, it is possible to add 2 more cars to carry more people during rush hours when 6 cars are not enough.
 Line 2's color is pink.

 Line 3

-Overall construction of Line 3 was approved by National Development and Reform Commission on Feb 23, 2012, and officially started on Mar 31, 2012.
+Overall construction of Line 3 was approved by National Development and Reform Commission on February 23, 2012, and officially started on March 31, 2012.
 Line 3 went into operation on December 28, 2015.
 Line 3 cars are Type B and manufactured by CRRC Changchun Railway Vehicles.
 Line 3's color is dark yellow.